myspaghetti/macos-virtualbox/README.md

 ## Storage size

-The script by default assigns the minimum required storage size for the installation of Catalina.
+The script by default assigns a target virtual disk storage size of 80GB, which is populated to about 15GB on the host on initial installation.
 After the installation is complete, the storage size may be increased.
 First increase the virtual disk image size through VirtualBox Manager or `VBoxManage`, then in Terminal in the virtual machine run `sudo diskutil repairDisk disk0`, and then `sudo diskutil apfs resizeContainer disk1 0` or from Disk Utility, after repairing the disk from Terminal, delete the "Free space" partition so it allows the system APFS container to take up the available space.

 ## Performance and unsupported features